iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.exposure___1.1/report.md

 > I can't get passed the accept screen.
 When I push the button nothing happens .
 I am a college student and the only family member leaving my house so this is a very important part of staying safe.
 Any help?
 I'm using a Xiaomi Redmi Note 8 Pro and the most recent android patch.<br> :date: __2020-10-21 09:20:23__

 > Communism is the very definition of failure.<br> :date: __2020-10-18 02:42:54__

-> Poop<br> :date: __2020-10-17 03:20:45__

-> I didnt open it at all<br> :date: __2020-10-07 01:07:10__

-> I see my review got deleted.
-Here is my thoughts.
-I have to turn off and on wifi with bluetooth all the time for a chance for this app to work and log.
-Please allow the app to control Bluetooth and notify when it isnt truly working and option to turn on and off bluetooth automatically for it to work.
-Simple programing and still not working right.<br> :date: __2020-10-06 16:32:34__